Iridar/WOTCRescueDenmother/WOTCRescueDenmother/ReadMe.txt

 Tentative fix for the bug that prevented the intended functionality of Denmother being concealed with 0 detection radius after being spawned on the first retaliation mission, which caused enemy pods to activate when they saw Denmother.
 Keep an eye out and let me know if it finally works now.
 Resupply Ammo interaction with Experimental Ammo improved and made more reliable.
 Should work with more (all) ammo types now, including AP Rounds that were previously broken.
 Added custom image by RustyDios for Denmother's encyclopedia entry, though it won't be visible in-game just yet.
+The mod is now cooked, reducing mod size and optimizing loading times.

 [WOTC] Rescue Denmother